 The NC ensures that new directors are aware of their duties and obligations.
-For FY2024, the NC is satisfied that each Director had accorded sufficient time, attention and effort in fulfilling his/her duties, responsibilities and obligations as a Board member and was able to adequately carry out his/her duties as a Director of the Company.
+For FY2025, the NC is satisfied that each Director had accorded sufficient time, attention and effort in fulfilling his/her duties, responsibilities and obligations as a Board member and was able to adequately carry out his/her duties as a Director of the Company.
 The Board concurred with the NC's views.

-Key information of Directors as at 21 June 2024 is set out below:
+Key information of Directors as at 23 June 2025 is set out below:

-Directorships or Chairn Comp Name Date of First Appointment Date of Last Re-election Present Past (Preceding 5 Years) Other Principal Commitments Tse Chong Hing 25 August 2006 29 July 2022 Chairman & Managing Director of Valuetronics Holdings Limited Nil Chow Kok Kit 25 August 2006 17 July 2023 Executive Director of Valuetronics Holdings Limited Nil Wilson Liu 1 August 2022 17 July 2023 Independent Director of (1) Foran Energy Group Co Ltd; and (2) Guotai Junan International Holdings Limited Nil Stephen Ho 21 July 2023 N/A Lead Independent Director of Azues Systems Holdings Ltd Nil - Loo Cheng Guan 24 July 2015 29 July 2022 Independent Director of China First Capital Group Ltd and Cosmosteel Holdings Limited Datapulse Technology Ltd Mirach Energy Limited (delisted from SGX-ST on 30 September 2021)
+Directorships or Chairmanships in Other Listed Companies Name Date of First Appointment Date of Last Re-election Present Past (Preceding 5 Years) Other Principal Commitments Tse Chong Hing 25 August 2006 22 July 2024 Chairman & Managing Director of Valuetronics Holdings Limited Nil Chow Kok Kit 25 August 2006 17 July 2023 Executive Director of Valuetronics Holdings Limited Nil - Wilson Liu 1 August 2022 17 July 2023 Independent Director of (1) Foran Energy Group Co Ltd (2) Guotai Junan International Holdings Limited (3) PGG Wrightson Limited; and (4) Cloudbreak Pharma Inc. Nil Stephen Ho 21 July 2023 22 July 2024 (1) Lead Independent Director of Azeus Systems Holdings Ltd; and (2) Independent Director of Asian Pay Television Trust Nil - Sandy Liu 22 July 2024 N/A Nil Nil -